-If you drive a vehicle, you have auto insurance.
-Unfortunately, despite the fact that auto insurance is such a big part of everyday life, not to mention required to drive, not many people are aware of their rights when it comes to this insurance or the ways in which good and bad credit can impact their ability to obtain valid auto insurance or how much they will pay for it.
+If you drive a vehicle, you must have valid auto insurance to do so legally.
+Although auto insurance is such a big part of everyday life, very few people are aware of their rights when it comes to this insurance or the ways in which good and bad credit can impact their ability to obtain valid auto insurance or how much they will pay for it.

 Auto Insurance is Required by Law in Canada

-It’s important to note that in case of a collision, it is not only the driver who is responsible if there is a collision, but also the owner of the vehicle.
-This means that vehicle owners will need to be certain that they only allow licensed and competent drivers to operate their vehicles.
+It is important to note that in case of a collision, it is not only the driver who is responsible but also the owner of the vehicle.
+This means vehicle owners will need to ensure they only allow licensed and competent drivers to operate their vehicles.

 Collision Coverage is Not Required

-Collision coverage is insurance that provides financial compensation for vehicle damages that occur as a result of a motor vehicle accident or collision.
+Collision coverage is insurance that provides financial compensation for vehicle damages that occur because of a motor vehicle accident or collision.
 The cost of this insurance depends on the driver, the type of vehicle, and many other factors.
 This insurance is not required to legally operate the vehicle, but many drivers prefer to have this coverage.

 Penalties for Driving Without Insurance

-Penalties for driving without required insurance vary from province-to-province.
+Penalties for driving without valid insurance vary from province-to-province.
 For example, in Ontario, the penalty for driving without valid auto insurance varies between $5,000 and $50,000.
-In addition, you can have your driver’s license suspended (seized) for a set period or your vehicle impounded if you are caught driving without valid insurance.
+In addition, you may have your driver’s license suspended (seized) for a set period or your vehicle impounded (removed and stored) if you are caught driving without valid insurance.

-Furthermore, if you are found to be at fault in an accident that causes injury or death, you could be held personally responsible if you do not have insurance.
-This means you could end up having to pay the person’s medical expenses and other costs out of pocket or run the risk of having your paycheque garnisheed by the court if you do not pay as required.
+Furthermore, if you are found to be “at fault” in an accident that causes injury or death, you could be held personally responsible if you do not have insurance.
+This means you may end up having to pay the person’s medical costs and other costs out of pocket or run the risk of having your paycheque garnisheed by the court if you do not pay as required.